Fisssch/SoPra_MG_Client/README.md

 ### Result Page

-At the end of the game, the result screen shows which team won.
+At the end of the game, the result screen shows which team won and the board of the game.
 Players can then return to the start page or start a new game.

 ![Result Page](./screenshots/resultpage.png)